Ihsan-Abdul/Identity-Lifecycle-Automation-Suite/README.md

 ## Improvement — Structured Automation

-Scripts were rewritten to use:
+To support these lifecycle changes at scale, scripts were rewritten to:

-- variables and arrays
+- use variables and arrays
 - loop through user data
-- standardize how users and groups are created
+- standardize provisioning logic

-This evolved into full ***Joiner/Mover/Leaver (JML) Automation.***
+This marked the transition from one-off scripts to reusable automation and led into full ***Joiner / Mover / Leaver (JML) automation.***

 ## Identity Integrity Challenges

-During lifecycle changes issues appeared:
+As lifecycle automation expanded, issues began to appear:

 - Moving users changed their Distinguished Name (DN)
-- Scripts that depended on the old DN broke
+- Scripts depending on the old DN broke
 - Manager relationships could become invalid

-## Fix — Execution Order & Data Handling
+### Fix — Execution Order & Data Handling

 To resolve this:

 - reordered operations (update relationships before moving objects)
 - added validation checks
-- ensured scripts didn’t rely on outdated references
+- ensured scripts did not rely on outdated references

-This was the first point where the system had to be thought through, and not just scripted.
+This was the point where the system had to be designed carefully, not just scripted.

 ---
 *Full in depth On-Premise creation and automation found here: [Part 1: On-Prem Infrastructure](01-On-Prem-Infrastructure/README.md)*